Digital Coupon

 • Sender: According to the sender type selected during campaign setup is used as the sender of the notification message.

-Remember, each delivery channel has its own sender type ( Sender number [SMS], Sender Email [Email], Live Form [Subscription Form] ).
+Remember, each delivery channel has its sender type ( Sender number [SMS], Sender Email [Email], Live Form [Subscription Form] ).

 • Components: Type of components of which the interactive campaign is composed: Campaign type and Delivery Channel.